Early, preferred application due date is February 1st.

 - Personal statement (suggestions: writing a personal statement)

 - Thesis or writing sample

 - Three letters of recommendation - recommenders should be identified in the online application and then will be contacted electronically to complete the form/letter online. (suggestions: letters of recommendation)

 - TOEFL scores for those whose native language is not English

 - Official transcripts from all previous colleges/universities

 NOTE: A key component for acceptance into our program is a match between your interests and those of the core faculty member(s).
 Thus, it would be helpful to indicate your research interests and the faculty member(s) you would like to work with in your personal statement.
 For more information on current research projects and core faculty members, click here.

 You will be linked to the graduate school application procedure.
-When selecting program, select Developmental Science.
+When selecting a program, select Developmental Science.

 Criteria for admission include but are not limited to: